andrew henderson menu

 The US E-2 Investor Visa

-But what happens if you still run businesses in the US or plan to open a business there in the future?
+But what happens if you still run a business in the US or plan to open one there in the future?

-Usually, a treaty trader visa or a treaty investor visa, like the E-1 and E-2 visas, are your best options.
-Today, we’re going to focus on the E-2 visa because it is open to a wider variety of entrepreneurs.
+Treaty trader visas or treaty investor visas, like the E-1 and E-2 visas, are usually your best options.
+This article focuses on the E-2 visa because it’s open to a wider variety of entrepreneurs.

 Technically, there are no restrictions on the type of business you can purchase or start as an E-2 visa applicant.
 And you can often get away with making a much smaller initial investment than you might with other programs like the EB-5 immigrant visa.

-While it is a non-immigrant visa (which means you’ll never get a passport or Green Card, so only your US income will be taxed), in some cases, you may end up being taxed on your worldwide income anyway if you exceed the Substantial Presence Test.
+While it is a non-immigrant visa (which means you’ll never get a passport or Green Card, so only your US income will be taxed), in some cases, you may end up being taxed on your worldwide income anyway if you exceed the Substantial Presence Test limit.

 What Are E-2 Countries?